Deploy to production with OpenFaaS Standard and Enterprise

 OpenFaaS Pro autoscaling can be fine-tuned to match the execution pattern of your functions, and to retry failed invocations.

-ML models can be deployed as functions, and scaled, even if they run for a long time.
+Batch jobs and ML models can be deployed as functions, and scaled up and down properly, even if they run for a very long time.

-See also: Exploring the Fan out and Fan in pattern with OpenFaaS
+See also: Explore the Fan out and Fan in pattern with OpenFaaS

 Functions can be run on-demand, or on a schedule, and can be triggered by events from your existing systems like Apache Kafka or AWS.
 If you invoke them asynchronously, you'll also get to benefit from retries without writing any additional code.